Creating and distributing an employee engagement survey is hard work.

 - Interrogate your data by asking questions like, ‘What are the most common responses to these questions?’ or ‘Which responses are impacting our company culture and overall performance the most?’

-Start turning your employee engagement survey insights into actions immediately instead of waiting until the end of the year.
+Start turning your employee satisfaction survey insights into actions immediately instead of waiting until the end of the year.

 You don’t have to fix everything at once, but you do want to make a visible effort that you’re starting, especially when the process of filling out the survey is still fresh in your employees’ minds.